What is rosacea?

 - Cosmetic coverup with high quality, non-irritating make up.

 - Prescription medications.
-There are new and effective medications on the market for the treatment of rosacea.
+There are new and effective medications for the treatment of rosacea.

 - Intense Pulse Light (IPL).
 A series of IPL treatments can do wonders for diminishing the redness and dilated blood vessels caused by rosacea.
 IPL works by heating up the blood vessels and causing them to constrict and shrink.
 IPL treatments are easy to have with little downtime, cost-effective, and bring quick improvement in your appearance.
 Because there is no cure for rosacea, the treatments will need to be repeated at least annually to maintain your complexion.